Saul Sarabia, JD

 For over 30 years, I have participated in social movements that seek to transform society.
 I work to end structural racism, and discrimination of all kinds, as an independent consultant, community organizer and college teacher.

 Since 2003, I have trained students at UCLA to fight injustice while partnering them with organizations working for social change.
-Together, we have challenged racism in the Gulf Coast after Hurricane Katrina, supported formerly incarcerated people to build power to change laws that discriminate against them, and helped undocumented college students build a voice and a social movement.
-Currently, I integrate UCLA student learning in the social movement to abolish youth incarceration in California.
+Together, we have challenged racism in the Gulf Coast after Hurricane Katrina, supported formerly incarcerated people to build power to change laws that discriminate against them, and helped undocumented college students build a collective voice.
+Currently, I integrate student and resident leadership into the social movement to abolish youth incarceration in California.

-After law school, I worked as a human rights advocate in Central America and recently mobilized volunteers to support migrants and refugees during the 2018 caravans in México.
+After law school, I worked as a human rights advocate in Central America and recently mobilized volunteers to support migrants and refugees in México.

 Today, I work to enhance the capacity of change-agents by:

-* Training people to build an organized voice using base-building strategies, power mapping/power analysis, and designing campaigns
+* Training people to build an organized voice using base-building strategies, power mapping/power analysis, and shaping campaigns with them

 * Facilitating systems-change efforts to end mass incarceration and racial injustice by shifting public resources from human caging to human needs